-Teledyne Hastings DV-4D thermocouple vacuum gauge tubes have an extra strong housing and can measure pressure between 0.01 and 20 Torr (10 to 20,000 millitorr).
+Teledyne Hastings DV-4D vacuum sensors are thermocouple vacuum gauge tubes that have an extra strong housing and can measure pressure between 0.01 and 20 Torr (10 to 20,000 millitorr).

 - Measures in millitorr